• Skip to main content

 It’s performed on the G and D strings, with the open D string serving as the pedal note.

-As the song progresses, guitar and bass complement each other in many different parts, culminating right after the drum solo.
+As this song with bass in the forefront progresses, guitar and bass complement each other in many different parts, culminating right after the drum solo.

 Forty Six & 2 is one of the most popular songs among bassists and its main riff goes perfectly with the lyrical themes.
 Many bands like Tool have since followed in Chancellor’s footsteps and recorded bass guitar sounds similar to that of Tool.